Should a college student get a credit card? That’s certainly a heated question.

 Students will also get the chance to earn cash back on their purchases.

-Here’s how it works: You earn 5% bonus cash each quarter on new categories like travel, departments stores, and more.
+Here’s how it works: You earn 5% bonus cash each quarter on categories like travel, departments stores, and more.
 All other purchases earn 1%.
 Every quarter you can enroll in new categories that earn cash back (enrollment is free).
+You can earn up to $300 per calendar year.

 To help students control their spending, Citi has free credit educations tips and tools that you can use.
 You also get to choose your payment due date.